 - Is your goal to introduce innovative ideas?

-Think carefully about the vision for your organization, school, or group and connect this book study to your mission and goals.
+Think carefully about the vision for your organization, school, or group, and connect this book study to your mission and goals.
 Make sure every one of the leaders is on the same page and in agreement before you move to step four.

 STEP 4: Choosing a Book for Your Book Study

 Once you have defined your audience and selected your leaders, it is time to select a book.
-Give your participants choice!
+Give your participants a choice!
 If you want buy-in and to truly effect change in your organization, you must give the participants a say in what they read.
 There is no shortage of books out there.

 My suggestion is to have the leaders of the book study pick three to five books that fit the needs of your specific audience.
-Then share the choices to your participants for a vote.
+Then share the choices with your participants for a vote.
 (Looking for ideas?
 Check out my recommended book list.)

 Voting on a book can be fun!
 This can be something you do as a group, face-to-face, where you offer a “tasting” of the book options.
 Or with larger groups, you can create a Google Form for voting.
-Facebook, Twitter, and Google+ also offer some easy-to-use polling options, depending on how you communicate with your group.
+Facebook, Twitter, and other platforms also offer some easy-to-use polling options, depending on how you communicate with your group.

 If your group is over 20, DO NOT send this out as a mass email and ask for replies!
 What a waste of time.
 Use a digital tool to do the work for you.